stormpath/stormpath-documentation/source/reference.rst

   #.
 A more targeted :ref:`attribute-based search <search-attribute>`.
   #.
 An even more targeted kind of attribute search, the :ref:`Datetime <search-datetime>` search.

   The primary difference between the first two is that the **filter search** matches across all attributes, while **attribute search** looks only for matches in a specified attribute.
 The **Datetime search** is a kind of attribute search which is used to find resources based on the time they were created or modified.
-All three options support result :ref:`sorting <about-sorting>`, :ref:`pagination<about-pagination>`, and :ref:`link expansion <about-links>`.
+All three options support result :ref:`Sorting <about-sorting>`, :ref:`pagination<about-pagination>`, and :ref:`link expansion <about-links>`.

   .. _search-filter: